 Hand one over to someone you love.
 Frame the night sky with the View.
 Simply hold it up to your part of the sky of choice and focus only on that part of the sky.
 See something new!

 Mount your 1/4-20 tapped telescope or binocular telescope to a push-to Tele Vue Pod mount using Bino-Handle Pod to Manfrotto.
 Finally view the zenith with this amazing mount!
 Easy click on mounting of multiple telescope use.

 Send your tripod to Bino-Handle.
 Or its main parts without its tubing in a large bubble mailer, for a long over due overhaul.
 New 304 stainless steel tubes, powdercoatings, lube.
 Many tripods that come with mounts are not available to purchase separately, or expensive!
 Rebuild it with beefier tubing, more durable coatings, service its metal stays which plague these tripods and make it better than new.

 Bino-Handle Smart Hold

 Take better smart phone images!
 Our weatherproof bubble label is the perfect platform for your smart phone astronomy.
 Excellent placement hand held finger hold and pivot.
 No slip grip won't slide off surfaces.
 A must for accuracy using smart gloves!
 (Smart gloves have glove finger material that can work like bare finger touch on smart phone screens.)
-For Smart Hold placement on your smart phone, pick up your phone.
-Turn your hand and see where your index or other finger is placed.
+For Smart Hold placement on your smart phone, pick up your phone and open the phone camera and take a picture.
+Turn your phone hand and see where your index or other finger is placed.
 Apply Smart Hold to the phone below, not under, the nail of that finger.
 You'll be taking better pics with your phone in no time!